Obesity Surgery Abroad

-The Sleve Gastrectomy or Gastric Sleeve is a type of procedure is generally performed on patients who have a body mass index over 50.
+The Sleeve Gastrectomy or Gastric Sleeve is a type of procedure is generally performed on patients who have a body mass index over 50.
 It involves removing a portion of the stomach to create more of a sleeve rather than the pouch shape that the stomach has.
-This type of procedure offers less of weight loss expectancy after a typical two-year timeframe, and a person may anticipate losing between 30 and 35% of their initial body weight, or roughly 40 pounds.
+This type of procedure offers less weight loss expectancy after a typical two-year timeframe, and a person may anticipate losing between 30 and 35% of their initial body weight, or roughly 40 pounds.

 Gastric Bypass is a procedure that results in dividing the stomach to create a small pouch that is directly attached to the small intestine.
 This pouch can only hold 1 ounce of food, though it may stretch in time to allow a person to eat about a cup of food at a time.
 This type of procedure is considered the most drastic, although it contains the highest success rate with patients losing between 60 and 70% of excess body weight within a year.

 Weight-loss treatments and obesity surgeries and procedures are designed to reduce illness and death caused by obesity.
 For many, weight loss improves multiple conditions including high blood cholesterol, high blood pressure, diabetes, and coronary artery disease.
-In addition, other body systems, including digestive, endocrine, and immune system benefit.
+In addition, other body systems, including digestive, endocrine, and immune system benefits.

-However, such procedures however require dedication and determination for those who undergo such procedures to maintain permanent lifestyle changes.
+However, such procedures, however, require dedication and determination for those who undergo such procedures to maintain permanent lifestyle changes.
 After surgery, patients who follow instructions may enjoy as much as a 60% weight loss, improving health problems as an added benefit.

-While weight-loss treatments and obesity surgeries and procedures are very expensive in the United States, and may range anywhere from $17,000-$30,000 per procedure, benefits in long-term health and quality of life often make such a choice not only necessary, but reasonable in the long run.
+While weight-loss treatments and obesity surgeries and procedures are very expensive in the United States and may range anywhere from $17,000-$30,000 per procedure, benefits in long-term health and quality of life often make such a choice not only necessary but reasonable in the long run.

-The prices for bariatric or obesity surgery vary depending on which procedure is the right one for you, the clinic where you have it, the surgeon who performs it and the country you choose.
-If in the US prices for bariatric surgery can reach a whopping $74,000, in other countries you can find prices that are with 80% lower.
-In India you would pay $3,000 for a gastric balloon and $6,000 for a gastric sleeve, while in Mexico a gastric balloon is $2,700 and a gastric sleeve is $4,500.
+The prices for bariatric or obesity surgery vary depending on which procedure is the right one for you, the clinic where you have it, the surgeon who performs it, and the country you choose.
+If in the US prices for bariatric surgery can reach a whopping $74,000, in other countries you can find prices that are 80% lower.
+In India, you would pay $3,000 for a gastric balloon and $6,000 for a gastric sleeve, while in Mexico a gastric balloon is $2,700 and a gastric sleeve is $4,500.

 As with any other type of surgical procedure, patients should make sure that their surgeon is trained and belongs to a surgical or medical doctor association or organization in his or her country of origin.
 In addition, the surgeon performing any of the above procedures should be considered a bariatric surgeon and belong to a college or association of surgeons who specialize in gastric and bariatric procedures.